Research Officer (UK – Remote working)

-Full time, with flexible hours, to include some evening hours; remote.
+Full time, with flexible hours, mainly in the afternoon/evening.

 This is an exciting opportunity to assist our research clients in pharma, biotech, medical devices and academia, mainly in the US, to navigate planning a human specimen project and order the correct specimens for their needs.